Vinegar Museums around the World

 Vinegar museums are found in only six countries, with one each in Japan, the United States, Italy, and Hungary, two in Taiwan -- and six in China (one being rebuilt).
 The proliferation of vinegar museums in China is remarkable.
 More are coming, including a possible museum for China's fourth major style of vinegar, Yongchun Aged Vinegar (永春老醋) of Quanzhou, Fujian.

-Museums are mostly off-the-beaten-track.
+A visit to the world's vinegar museums involves venturing deep into unfamiliar territory.
 The Japanese museum is away from the Kyoto-Tokyo tourist path; the American museum is in a small town in the West, open only during the summer; the Italian museum is in a small town outside the provincial centre; the Hungarian museum is in a local village; one Taiwanese museum is in the suburbs of the capital and the other is in the outsksirts of a southern city; the Chinese museums are mostly found in small towns or cities well away from areas usually frequented by foreign tourists.
-A pilgrimage to the world's vinegar museums involves venturing deep into unfamiliar territory.

-The locations and environments in which museums are found exhibit almost unimaginable variety.
-This is dramatically shown by their location maps (from Google Earth), which I've set to uniformly zoom in from 1000 km, to 65 km, and finally 1.3 km above the earth.
-(Access here: Mizkan Museum, International Vinegar Museum, Shanxi Vinegar Culture Museum, Donghu Vinegar Garden, Zhenjiang Vinegar Culture Museum, Traditional Balsamic Vinegar Museum of Spilamberto, Kokumori Vinegar Town Museum, Langzhong Baoning Vinegar Museum, Kong Yen Culture Hall, Acetania Vinegar Museum, Hubei Laohekou Sauce and Vinegar Museum).
+Locations range from cities to small towns and country locations; from idyllic spots to industrial zones.
+(Locations can be seen here: Mizkan Museum, International Vinegar Museum, Shanxi Vinegar Culture Museum, Donghu Vinegar Garden, Zhenjiang Vinegar Culture Museum, Traditional Balsamic Vinegar Museum of Spilamberto, Kokumori Vinegar Town Museum, Langzhong Baoning Vinegar Museum, Kong Yen Culture Hall, Acetania Vinegar Museum, Hubei Laohekou Sauce and Vinegar Museum).

-Museums approach vinegar from a number of angles.
-Almost all are united by attention to the historical aspects of vinegar, although the time depth differs considerably.
+Almost all museums are united by attention to the historical aspects of vinegar, but with widely differing time depths.

-The museums of China, whose experience with vinegar stretches back almost 3,000 years, heavily emphasise the historical side of vinegar production and consumption.
-All Chinese museums are company-backed and all feature historical artifacts or documents dating back centuries.
+In China, whose experience with vinegar stretches back almost 3,000 years, museums emphasise the historical side of production and consumption.
+All Chinese museums are company-backed and feature historical artifacts or documents dating back centuries.
 Even new manufacturers with no history to speak of manage to mount displays of traditional objects.

-The Japanese time frame is far shorter than the Chinese, and the Mizkan museums deal with a history dating back only to the 19th century.
-The museum focuses on the story of the company and its roots in the Edo period, when sushi, using vinegared rice, exploded in popularity in Japan.
+The Japanese time frame is far shorter than the Chinese, involving a history dating back only to the 19th century.
+The Japanese museum focuses on the company's story and its roots in the Edo period, when sushi, using vinegared rice, exploded in popularity in Japan.

 The Italian museum, while noting that historical evidence for balsamic vinegar is relatively new (18th century), emphasises the exclusiveness and prestige of the local vinegar and its deep local and traditional roots.

 The Taiwanese museums were both established by modern manufacturers with short histories.
-Both companies started off making rice vinegar or apple vinegar, generally using technology from Japan, and do not have a long tradition of vinegar making.
-One museum focuses on the post-war history of the brand; the other (Kokumori) is actually based on a trove of Japanese rather than Chinese historical objects, making it a second option for anyone wanting to understand the history of vinegar-making in Japan.
+Both companies started off making rice vinegar or apple vinegar with technology from Japan.
+One museum focuses on the post-war history of the brand; the other (Kokumori) is based on a trove of Japanese historical objects.

 The American and Hungarian museums also deal with the history of vinegar in general, stretching back to Roman and Egyptian times.

-Intimately related to the history of vinegar is an intense focus on its cultural value.
-Vinegar is no mere commodity; it is a product that lies at the heart of local cultures and societies.
+Another focus is on the cultural value of vinegar.
+No mere commodity, vinegar is deeply embedded in its cultural and social milieu.
 This is no better illustrated than in Chinese museums' loving recreation of the traditional world of vinegar, right down to the reproduction of old shopping streets and vinegar shops.

-The Italian museum for traditional balsamic vinegars similarly locates vinegar in the context of local culture, where countless local households maintained a tradition of small attic acetaia, not as their principal means of making a living but as a part-time activity requiring dedication, care, and a pursuit of quality.
+The Italian museum for traditional balsamic vinegars similarly locates vinegar in the context of local culture, where countless local households maintained a tradition of small attic acetaia requiring dedication, care, and a pursuit of quality.

 Both Chinese and Italian museums use old written documents to demonstrate the value of vinegar within the cultural tradition.